 A student accused of plagiarism can cause a student to be expelled and prohibited from entering another school.
 A professional can be relieved of their position and find it hard to obtain another job in the same capacity.
 An academic found of plagiarism will likely lose the privilege of publishing anything more, which may result in the end of his career.
 When writing essays, dissertations, presentations and more for your high school or college assignments, the ethical board of your school will not excuse plagiarism due to ignorance.
 A student is often suspended after the first offense of being found guilty of plagiarism and almost certainly will be expelled for further offenses.

 Plagiarism in medical research is especially detrimental; doing so could result in widespread illness or loss of lives.
 Plagiarism during medical research is met with severe legal repercussions and consequences of plagiarism in this field can mean even imprisonment.

 If a journalist works for a newspaper or magazine and is found guilty of plagiarism, the publisher that he works for may be sued and forced to pay costly monetary fees.
 An author can sue a person for profiting from their writings or literary ideas and be granted high restitution fees.
-The consequences of plagiarism here may be worth by thousands or even hundreds of thousands dollars.
+The consequences of plagiarism here may be worth thousands or even hundreds of thousands of dollars.